African hip-hop: Democratic Republic of Congo

 Hip hop in Democratic Republic of Congo is mainly used as a way for people, mainly youth, to express their political views and hold the government accountable.
 Since the civil war in Congo there has been an increase in random senseless killings, rape, and crime in general.
 Hip hop has been a very popular way to protest these crimes going on in the country.
 As citizens' freedom of speech dwindles away.
 Rap and its lyrics have been used by the youth as a way to protest this and rebel.
 Fally Ipupa is one of Congos most popular rappers.

 The capital of the Democratic Republic of the Congo, Kinshasa, has long been a major home for pan-African styles of popular music like rumba, soukous and kwassa kwassa.
 Long-time performers on the Kinshasa scene include Profetzion (formerly of Holokaust), and the Congo Brazzaville rapper Passi.

+Egypt

 Gambia

 Gambia's much larger neighbor, Senegal, is home to a thriving hip hop scene, which has exerted a strong influence on Gambian hip hop but Gambian hip hop is now evolving its own unique style.
 In 1999, the Gambia Radio & Television Services gave out the first Gambian Rap Award.
 The first crew to win the award for best new act was Da Fugitvz, who rapped in Wolof, the national language of Senegal, and thus became popular in both countries.
 They also later played at Popkomm in Germany.